31 things you didn’t know you could do in Brisbane

 Skill up and get fit at the same time by ditching boot camp and trying hoot camp.
 It’s a circus school for adults that runs every Wednesday night with the folks at Flipside Circus.
 Your party tricks just got better.

 One of Brisbane’s closest national parks is home to the historic Fort Lytton, built in the 19th century to protect the city from possible enemy raids by ship.
-Every Thursday actors bring the story of decorated WW1 hero and Brisbane local Raymond Augustus Stanley to life.
+Now, the fort can be explored while actors bring the story of decorated WW1 hero and Brisbane local Raymond Augustus Stanley to life at night.
 Theatre performance, sound, light and a projection transport you to another time.

 Slip through door #37 for a barre class at the Spring Hill Baths